postmodern/command_kit.rb/README.md

 ## Description

-A Ruby toolkit for building complete and robust CLI commands.
+A Ruby toolkit for building clean, correct, and robust CLI commands as Ruby classes.

 ## Features